RiverGlide/CukeSalad/README.md

       @display = 0
     end

-Let's require our `CalculatingIndividual` in a step definitions file; because it's specific to our domain.
+Let's require our `CalculatingIndividual` in our `support/env.rb` file:

-We do that by creating the `features/step_definitions/calculator_steps.rb` file and adding the line:

     require 'calculating_individual'